-This is the ideal tool for someone looking for a tool to either help style and smooth frizzy hair, create volume in flat hair, or someone looking for an all in one hair tool that uses less heat on their hair.
-Because there are multiple attachments, it works for a lot of different hair types and preferences!
+This is the ideal tool for someone looking for a tool to either help style and smooth frizzy hair, create volume in flat hair, or someone looking for an al- in-one hair tool that uses less heat on their hair.
+Because there are multiple attachments, it works for a lot of different hair types from curly hair to straight hair.

-This is also a great tool if you’re looking for something that uses less heat on your hair.
+This is also a great tool if you’re looking for something to heat protect your hair.
 For those of you with really damaged hair, this would be a great solution!
 It’s still applying heat, but much less than a typical curling iron.

 If you’re someone who likes to style your hair more beachy, you need to use a slightly different technique to avoid the ends of your hair from being curled.
 You can use the barrels like a wand and manually wrap your hair around the barrel (with the wand pointed down) to leave out the ends.
 It’s totally doable, but I would probably reach for my curling wand to get that look instead.

-With my hair type and length, the airwrap doesn’t replace a curling iron if I’m wanting very defined curls or waves.
+With my hair type and length, the Airwrap doesn’t replace a curling iron, if I’m wanting very defined curls or waves.
 Since the barrel is slightly larger, the curls do fall out in my hair over time and I’m left with a straight look with volume and body on the ends (you can see what I mean in this post).
-Sometimes I use the Dyson then add in a few curls on the top section of hair to lock in a more defined curl, but not always.
+Sometimes I use the Dyson, then add in a few curls on the top section of my hair to lock in a more defined curl, but not always.
 I just want to point that out for those of you with a similar hair type wanting it to replace your curling iron or to achieve very defined curls.
 My friends with longer hair or hair that holds curl better do get a very similar look to a curling iron.
-I’m going to order this smaller, longer barrel to see if it helps hold a curl longer, I’ll update this post once I try it!
+Dyson carries a 0.8″ attachment that gives a more defined curl.
+But I currently can’t find any in stock.

 Here is my hair before, styled with a 1-inch T3 curling iron attachment.
 I still love the look, but it’s hard to achieve that bouncy, voluminous look with a traditional curling iron.

 I would consider the Dyson Airwrap a luxury hair tool, and there aren’t any other hair tools that even compare in design, research, and versatility.
-The tool was originally released in 2018, so if you’re still waiting for a dyson airwrap dupe, I don’t think you’re going to find it.
-I really appreciate the research and investment that went into creating this hairtool, and for that reason I 100% think it’s worth the price.
+The tool was originally released in 2018, so if you’re still waiting for a Dyson Airwrap dupe, I don’t think you’re going to find it.
+What’s unique about the Dyson Airwrap is that the motor is on the handle.
+Therefore, that helps get precise and controlled air flow to your hair.
+I really appreciate the research and investment that went into creating this hairtool, and for that reason I 100% think the Airwrap is worth the price.

 Does the Airwrap ever go on sale?

-Usually, the Dyson airwrap is excluded from any promotions except during the Sephora VIB sales twice a year, but they usually go really fast with very limited inventory available at the sale price.
-I was lucky to find one refurbished here, and I’ve seen some on eBay as well.
+Usually, the Dyson Airwrap is excluded from any promotions except during the Sephora VIB sales twice a year, but they usually go really fast with very limited inventory available at the sale price.
+I was lucky to find one refurbished, and I’ve seen some on eBay as well.
 Just be careful and look into the seller before purchasing one there!
 If the price is too good to be true, that’s always a red flag.

 Here is what’s included along with their typical styling use.
 I bolded the attachments I use the most.